jrsistr/onboarding/README.md

 		b) access Intranet on a normal browser

 		c) access Respublica via Horizon VM desktop app or via browser at beyond.chop.edu

+7. Access to GlobalScape file transfer system

+		a) Register for an account

+		b) Request Isilon directory be accessible in GlobalScape (from Arlen Enoch)